sare84/weekly-report-gen/README.md

 ## Todo

-- Add recursive functions and parent or childnodes
 - Possibility to localize the app
 - Add CLI methods for picking the week / weeks
+- Remove the level from the config -> Start with level 1 for the main topic and increase via the recursive method

 ## Versions

+### 0.0.7

+- Add recursive functions and parent or childnodes
+  - It is now possible to declare childnodes via the parent name

 ### 0.0.6